ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-1-2.md

-# The Importance of Effective Goal Setting

-## Introduction

 Goal setting is a fundamental aspect of effective management.
 It serves as a roadmap for success and provides direction, focus, and motivation to both managers and their teams.
 In this chapter, we will explore the significance of effective goal setting and the positive impact it can have on driving results.